This post may contain affiliate links. Please read our disclaimer for more information.

 Like Jimmy’s family, I question the actions of the police.
 Why was this case never properly investigated?
 Why did police not stay in touch with the Taylor family?
 Why was the case not of public interest 32 years later in 2006?
 That last question does not make sense to me.
 One could say it was a race issue.
 Aboriginal racism has occurred in Australia ever since the 1788 colonial invasion.
 From 1910 – 1970 (and into the 70s in some areas of the country), aboriginal children was taken from their parents and put into foster care by the government.
 These children became known as the Stolen Generations and were often abused both physically and sexually by their caretakers.

-Maybe Derby police were racist and truly didn’t care about one indigenous boy going missing.
+Maybe Derby police were racist and truly didn’t care about one indigenous boy being missing.